-The heat generated by a high-pressure oil seal is significant and is concentrated in the dynamic lip of the seal and in the mating portion of the shaft.
+The heat generated by a high-pressure oil seal can be significant at higher speeds and is concentrated in the seal lip and the mating portion of the shaft.
 Elevated seal temperature accelerates various forms of seal degradation, such as loss of strength, compression set, and media absorption.
 To prevent overheating of the oil seals in high pressure equipment, it is typically necessary to have efficient heat transfer to cool the shaft.
-In swivels and several other types of equipment, the necessary heat transfer is accomplished by process fluid flowing through the shaft.
-In other types of equipment, it may be necessary to provide an independent heat transfer system, such as circulating the seal and bearing lubricant through a heat exchanger.
+In some types of swivels and other equipment, the necessary heat transfer is accomplished by process fluid flowing through the shaft.
+In other types of higher speed equipment, it may be necessary to provide an independent heat transfer system, such as circulating the seal and bearing lubricant through a heat exchanger.

 What widths of seal lips are available?

 Standard — The figure of merit we use for comparing lip width is the “standard” lip width of our original product offering.
-Although it was considered to be a wide lip at the time it originated, it is now our narrowest lip width offering, and is primarily offered for applications where breakout torque is a concern.
+Although these oil seals were considered to have a wide lip at the time it originated, it is now our narrowest oil seal lip.
+It is primarily offered for applications where breakout torque is a concern.

-Extra Wide — An Extra Wide lip is about 2.4 times wider than a standard lip and is used with enhanced lubrication waves.
+Extra Wide — An Extra Wide seal lip has more than double the width of our standard oil seal lip and is typically used with enhanced lubrication waves.
 This lip width is recommended for pressure retention in applications that may have larger extrusion gaps and is also useful for abrasive exclusion.
-Moderate lubricant viscosity is often recommended to reduce hydrodynamic pumping related leakage, and to reduce heat generated by lubricant shearing action.
+With enhanced lubrication waves, moderate lubricant viscosity is often recommended to reduce hydrodynamic pumping related leakage, and to reduce heat generated by lubricant shearing action.

 Where to obtain Kalsi-brand high-pressure oil seals